agneym/agneym-claude-marketplace/plugins/explore-with-illustrations/commands/explore.md

 Analyze the architecture of: **$ARGUMENTS**

 ## Your Task

+### Setup: Create Visualization Submodule

+Before starting the analysis, create a git submodule for storing all visualization outputs:

+1. Create a directory called `visualizations/` in the user's repository root
+2. Initialize it as a git submodule (if it doesn't exist already)
+3. All outputs (HTML files, images, assets) will be stored in this submodule
+4. The HTML file will be the main entry point for viewing the visualization

+### Workflow

 1. **Explore** the codebase area using Glob and Read to understand:
    - Key components and their responsibilities